ga-wdi-boston/js/README.md

 The types Number and String both have large sets of possible values.
 Boolean has only two values and null and undefined each have just one.

+The ES6 primitive type `Symbol` is intentionally omitted.

 ### Literals

 Literals represent specific values in the source code.
 Some examples are `1`, `'A string'`, `null`.